-We either deliberately develop meaning around our human needs and motivations, or our needs and motivations will shape our meaning in life.
+We either deliberately develop meaning around our human needs and motivations, or the needs and motivations of our environment will shape our meaning in life.
 According to Maslow our human needs are physiological (physical), safety, belonging or love, self-esteem, and self-actualization.
 Human motivations include the will to power (Friedrich Nietzsche), the will to pleasure (Sigmund Freud), and the will to purpose (Viktor Frankl).

 Our relationships can be complicated and messy, and they can also be simple and amazing.
 Love yourself and be grateful for all you are and all that you’re becoming (Jen Sincero, You Are a Badass).
 One of the more important ingredients of a balanced life is having someone to love and love you (Jim Rohn, 7 Strategies for Wealth and Happiness).